paritytech/parity-bridge/README.md

 on that chain for free.
 through a faucet in the case of testnets for example.

-the bridge authorities are also the validators of the `side` PoA chain. transactions by the authorities are therefore free (gas price = 0) on `side`.
+the bridge authorities *should also be* the validators of the `side` PoA chain. transactions by the authorities are therefore free (gas price = 0) on `side`.

 to execute a transaction on `main` a bridge authority has to spend ether to pay for the gas.

-this opened up an attack where a malicious user could deposit a very small amount of wei on `Main`, get it relayed to `Side`, then spam `Side.transferMainViaRelay` with `1` wei withdraws. it would cost the attacker very little `main` chain wei and essentially free `side` testnet wei to cause the authorities to spend orders of magnitude more wei to relay the withdraw to `main` by executing `Main.withdraw`. an attacker was able to exhaust bridge authorities funds on `main`.
+this opens up an attack where a malicious user could spam `Side.relayMessage`. it would cost the attacker no `main` chain wei and essentially free `side` testnet wei to cause the authorities to spend significant amounts of wei to relay the message to `main` by executing `Main.acceptMessage`. an attacker is able to exhaust bridge authorities funds on `main`.

-to shut down this attack `Main.withdraw` was modified so `value - cost` is transferred to the `recipient` and `cost` is transferred to the `authority` doing the relay. this way the `recipient` pays the relaying `authority` for the execution of the `withdraw` transaction.

-relayers can set the gas price for `Main.withdraw`. they could set a very high gas price resulting in a very high `cost` through which they could burn large portions of `value`. to shut down this attack the `mainGasPrice` param was added to `Side.transferMainViaRelay`. end users have control over the cost/latency tradeoff of their relay transaction through the `mainGasPrice`. relayers have to set gas price to `mainGasPrice` when calling `Main.withdraw`. the `recipient` for `value` is the exception and can freely choose any gas price. see https://github.com/paritytech/parity-bridge/issues/112 for more details.

-`Main.withdraw` is currently the only transaction bridge authorities execute on `main`. care must be taken to secure future functions that bridge authorities will execute on `main` in similar ways.
+to shut down this attack, a whitelist of approved `recipient`s should be employed for `main`.

+Another method that may be used to mitigate potential abuse of authorities on `main` is to encourage users of the bridge to call `Main.acceptMessage` themselves (by collecting the message and it's signatures from `side`,) spending their own gas, instead of mandating that validators spend their gas.